If you’re serious about fitness, travelling can be a real downer.

 If you want to stay determined and focused at all times, you’ll need to find out how to stay fit whilst travelling.

-We’ve rounded up our best travelling fitness tips below:
+I’ve rounded up my favourite travelling fitness tips below:

 Find Local Gyms Before You Travel

 This tip is self-explanatory, but it’s amazing how many people will forget to check if their accommodation will have suitable fitness equipment — or even any fitness equipment at all.

 Check if the hotel you’re staying at has a gym (or make sure it does before you book!) and if it doesn’t, research the local area for pay-as-you-go gyms.